AYUSH-ISHAN/Type-Based_Heirarchial_MARL_SC2/README.md

 Here, we have grouped the allies by two methods as shown in figures.
 One is groupinf on basis of location and another is grouping on basis of health.<br>
 <ol>
-  <li><B>On basis of <a href="https://github.com/AYUSH-ISHAN/Heirarchial_MARL/blob/eaf7a3c60f1247dda0b9be34d7f62502f2c56a41/smac/smac/env/starcraft2/starcraft2.py#L1141">health</a> </B>: In this we basically grouped the allies who were having normalised health differences in between 0 to 0.3.
+  <li><B>On basis of <a href="https://github.com/AYUSH-ISHAN/Heirarchial_MARL/blob/eaf7a3c60f1247dda0b9be34d7f62502f2c56a41/smac/smac/env/starcraft2/starcraft2.py#L1141">health</a>(right) </B>: In this we basically grouped the allies who were having normalised health differences in between 0 to 0.3.
 The noramlised health is foud the (agent_health) / (agent_max_health).
 This type of group helps us in combining the strngth of our army together get more commulative reward.</li>
-  <li><B>On basis of <a href="https://github.com/AYUSH-ISHAN/Heirarchial_MARL/blob/eaf7a3c60f1247dda0b9be34d7f62502f2c56a41/smac/smac/env/starcraft2/starcraft2.py#L1168">location</a> </B>: In this grouping takes place if the agents are in a distance of 0.5 units.
+  <li><B>On basis of <a href="https://github.com/AYUSH-ISHAN/Heirarchial_MARL/blob/eaf7a3c60f1247dda0b9be34d7f62502f2c56a41/smac/smac/env/starcraft2/starcraft2.py#L1168">location</a> (left) </B>: In this grouping takes place if the agents are in a distance of 0.5 units.
 This not only improves the communication but also helps in improving quick group actions.</li>
 </ol>

 <img src="./media/location.png"/>      <img src="./media/health.png"/><br>